hboutemy/maven-bench/README.md

 We check that *mvn validate* does not allocates on several thread by profiling the JVM with the help of [@ProfileJvm](https://github.com/quick-perf/doc/wiki/JVM-annotations#ProfileJvm).

 @HeapSize allows to fix the heap size.
-As we are going to see thereafter, between Maven 3.2.5 and Maven 3.6.2, heap allocation value is maximum for
+As we are going to see thereafter, between Maven 3.2.5 and Maven 3.6.2, heap allocation value is the biggest with Maven 3.2.5 and the smallest with Maven 3.6.2.
+With [our machine](/measures/execution-context-2019-09-01-18-48-41.txt,

 properties